- The Demand-Driven Institute has created the DDMRP concept, which began with a perversion of Orlicky’s 3rd edition MRP Book.

 - Following the JIT/Lean Playbook of Exaggerated Claims: Much of the exaggerated claims, as well as the idea that forecasts cannot be trusted, is right out of the JIT/Lean playbook.
 However, after some decades now, JIT/Lean has produced very little in the way of improvement in inventory management.
 The reason is simple.
 JIT/Lean proponents are more concerned with making an impression and a “splash” than in presenting what is true.
 DDMRP will end up being simply more of the same.

 This is a response to a question asked by Sanjeev Gupta on LinkedIn.
-I could not fit the response into the LinkedIn comment box without breaking in into too many comments.
-I think Sanjeev’s questions is very important, so I am profiling it here.
+I could not fit the answer into the LinkedIn comment box without breaking in into too many comments.
+I think Sanjeev’s questions are essential, so I am profiling it here.

 “Potentially useful back and forth between Shaun and Carol/Chad!